Refusal of ODZ swimming pool based on bad law

-While welcoming new amendments to laws governing freedom of speech and artistic expression - as announced by Culture Minister Mario de Marco earlier this week - the Labour Party has expressed skepticism about the timing of the proposed changes, while complaining that it wasn't consulted on the laws in any capacity while they were being discussed in parliament.
+While welcoming new amendments to laws governing freedom of speech and artistic expression Labour expresses skepticism about the timing of the proposed changes.

 Speaking at a press conference this afternoon, Labour spokesperson for culture described the amendments proposed by de Marco - which would seek to fine-tune the way works of art are assessed, by means of the internationally-employed 'Miller's Test'- as a measure taken out of "convenience, not conviction".